 Friday 8:00 a.m. - 3:00 p.m.

-The Bridgeport Municipal Court is a non-court of record and is the Judicial Branch of city government.
-The court conducts adult and teen court hearings and is dedicated to providing to all citizens, other departments, and entities a fair, independent, and impartial forum for handling fine-only cases arising within the city limits of Bridgeport.
+The Bridgeport Municipal Court is a non-court of record and is the Judicial Branch of the city government.
+The court conducts adult and teen court hearings.
+It is dedicated to providing all citizens, other departments, and entities a fair, independent, and impartial forum for handling fine-only cases arising within the city limits of Bridgeport.

 The Municipal Court follows the procedures set forth under Texas Law and provides all persons the right to trial by judge or jury.
 Although every person has the right to be represented by an attorney, most citizens who appear in the Municipal Court represent themselves.

 If you are on a payment plan, you can pay in person, by phone, mail, or online at www.cityofbridgeport.net.

 You can also put a cashier’s check, money order, or cash in the dropbox on the south side of the building.
 Be sure to include your citation number.

 If you have an extension, you can pay one of the above ways.

 If you need to turn in any paperwork, you may mail it in, bring it to the office, or drop it in the dropbox on the south side of the building.

 If you need to get in contact with someone in the court, you can do that by email at Court@CityofBridgeport.net, by phone at (940) 683-3420, or mail a letter with questions or payment to 900 Thompson St, Bridgeport, 76426